Elodex/Documentation/09_Suggestions.md

 ## Separate Suggest Request
 Standalone suggest requests are different from standard search requests and use the `Suggest` query class.
-There's no convenient way to create a suggest query through an indexed model class since suggestions are never specific to a model class.

-Instead you simply create a new `Suggest` instance:
+The static `create` method can be used to create a new `Suggest` instance with the default index manager:

 ```php
 $results = Suggest::create()
   ->term('my-suggestion-1', 'Adrian')